 AI hackathon

-Improving the process for reporting a clients death and managing associated accounts.
+Improving the process for reporting a client’s death and managing associated accounts using AI

-During an internal AI hackathon, our team explored ways to improve the notify of death process, which occurs when a family member or beneficiary reports the death of an account holder.
+During an internal AI hackathon at Morgan Stanley, our team explored how to improve the “Notify of Death” process—when a family member or beneficiary reports the passing of an account holder.

 Company: E*TRADE